Click on a letter above to view the list of gems.

 More Information

-A few of the many localities for fine Apatite crystals include: at Ehrenfriedersdorf, Saxony, Germany.
+A few of the localities for fine Apatite crystals include: at Ehrenfriedersdorf, Saxony, Germany.
 From Untersulzbachtal, Salzburg, Austria.
 At Panasqueira, Portugal.
 From near Pech, Kunar Province, Afghanistan.
 At Chumar Bakhoor, Nagar, Gilgit district, Pakistan.
-In Brazil, at the Morro Velho gold mine, Nova Lima, Minas Gerais.
+In Brazil, at the Morro Velho gold mine, Nova Lima, Minas Gerais and at Currais Novos, Rio Grande do Norte.
 From Llallagua, Potosí, Bolivia.
 At Cerro de Mercado, Durango, Mexico.
 From the Pulsifer quarry, Mt.
 Apatite, Auburn, Androscoggin County, Maine, USA.
-In Canada, large crystals from southeastern Ontario, as in Renfrew Co., and in adjoining southwestern Quebec, as in Ottawa County, etc. An important ore in carbonatites; in Russia, in the Khibiny and Kovdor massifs, Kola Peninsula; from the Slyudyanka region, Lake Baikal, eastern Siberia.
+In Canada, large crystals from southeastern Ontario, as in Renfrew County, and in adjoining southwestern Quebec, as in Ottawa County, etc. An important ore in carbonatites; in Russia, in the Khibiny and Kovdor massifs, Kola Peninsula; from the Slyudyanka region, Lake Baikal, eastern Siberia.
 At Phalaborwa, Transvaal, South Africa.
 From the Jacupiranga mine, São Paulo, and at Tapira, Minas Gerais, Brazil.
 In the Mt.
 Weld carbonatite, 35 km south of Laverton, Western Australia.
+At Ankarafa, Vohémar District, Sava Region, Antsiranana Province, Madagascar.

 Apatite gems for sale: